-On the Isle of Man, over half of us will have low levels of vitamin D during Autumn and Winter so we should all consider taking a supplement.
+On the Isle of Man, over half of us will have low levels of vitamin D during Autumn and Winter (October to March) so we should all consider taking a supplement.
 Vitamin D supplements can be bought cheaply at most pharmacies and supermarkets.
 There is no need to visit your doctor or have a blood test to check vitamin D levels before you start taking a supplement, unless you are concerned about symptoms or pre-existing medical conditions.

 Vitamin D is also found in a small number of foods, including: